ml-archive/blog/source/our-stacks/ios/index.md

  - Setting up and maintaining unit and UI tests
  - Integrating with in-house or external APIs and services
  - Maintaining and setting up Apple services and applications
- - Consulting with UX and clients to provide best possible product
+ - Consulting with our UX team and clients to provide best possible product

 ## Stack

 ### Language

 ##### Swift
-We've started as soon as Swift 1.2 was released and since then we have migrated all our projects through Swift 2 up to Swift 3 and we make sure all our frameworks and dependencies support all versions of the language.
+We've started as soon as Swift 1.0 was released and since then we have migrated all our projects through Swift 2 up to Swift 3 and we make sure all our frameworks and dependencies support all versions of the language.

 ##### Objective-C
 Objective-C is a thing of the past for us, but occasionally we do maintain projects or update applications still written in Objective-C.